d20Tek/Spectre.Console.Extensions/README.md

 This package provides extensions for common code and patterns when using Spectre.Console CLI app framework.
 [SpectreConsole](https://github.com/spectreconsole/spectre.console)

-The initial release contains implementations of ITypeRegistrar and ITypeResolver to integration the Microsoft.Extensions.DependencyInjection framework with Spectre.Console.
+The initial release contains implementations of ITypeRegistrar and ITypeResolver to integrate the Microsoft.Extensions.DependencyInjection framework with Spectre.Console.
 For future releases, I will investigate integration with other DI frameworks.

 ## Installation
 This library is in NuGet package so it is easy to add to your project.
-To install this packages into your solution, you can use the Package Manager.
-In PM, please use the following commands:
+To install this package into your solution, you can use the NuGet Package Manager.
+In PM, please use the following command:
 ```
 PM > Install-Package D20Tek.Spectre.Console.Extensions -Version 1.0.1
 ```